 - Large palm: $1,000 to $2,500

-What Impacts Pricing Most in Florida?
+What Affects Tree Removal Pricing the Most in Florida?

 - Tree height and trunk diameter

-- Permit requirements in your county
+- Local tree permit rules in your county or city

 Related Articles